sgarciac/fuego/README.md

 #### Selecting specific fields

-Use the --select flag to explicitely ask for specific fields (you can define many)
+Use the --select flag to explicitely ask for the specific fields you want to be retrieved (you can define many using several --select)

 ```sh
 fuego query --select name --select year --limit 1 --orderby year --orderdir ASC nobel "birthplace.country == 'USA'"